North Island snipe: Distribution and extinction

 The North Island snipe is extinct.
 Its prehistoric distribution comprised the North Island where subfossil remains have been found in several places.
 It became extinct on the mainland of North Island following the occupation of New Zealand by Polynesians (the ancestors of the Māori people) and the associated introduction of Pacific rats (Rattus exulans).
-It survived on at least one small island, Little Barrier Island in the Hauraki Gulf, until 1870 where the type (and only existing) specimen was taken.
-According to Oliver, “About 1870 two snipe were seen on Little Barrier Island by Captain Bennett of the schooner Mary Ann.
+It survived on at least one offshore island, Little Barrier Island in the Hauraki Gulf, until 1870 where the type (and only existing) specimen was taken.
+According to Oliver, "About 1870 two snipe were seen on Little Barrier Island by Captain Bennett of the schooner Mary Ann.
 One was captured alive but died in captivity, the other escaped.
 The captured specimen was presented to the Auckland Museum by Mr T.B.
-Hill and is the basis of the following account.”
+Hill and is the basis of the following account."
+In the year 1820, Richard Cruise recorded shooting a snipe on Motukorea, also known as Browns Island.
+This indicates that the species may have also persisted on that island until then.

 Description

 Oliver described the North Island snipe as being generally similar to other Coenocorypha snipes.
-He added that it differed from the South Island snipe in the “greater area of buffy white on chin and throat, the absence of bars on the lower abdomen, the crescent-shaped markings on the upper abdomen and the less rufous general coloration”.
+He added that it differed from the South Island snipe in the "greater area of buffy white on chin and throat, the absence of bars on the lower abdomen, the crescent-shaped markings on the upper abdomen and the less rufous general coloration".